Vib1240n/Cliphist-Gui/README.md

 - Something that was light weight and performant and not hogging up too many resources.
 - Has a clean, transparent UI but that can be styled to whatever and follow any design language.
 - Doesn't pull in a full desktop framework just to list clipboard entries
+- Wanted to learn Rust and how it works

 I tried rofi and some other options but none were looking good or I wasn't able to style them how I wanted.